ycrc/ycrc.github.io/docs/data/loomis-decommission.md

 ### Custom Software Installations

 If you or your group had any self-installed software in the project directory, it is possible that the migration will have broken the software and it will need to be recompiled.
-[Contact us](/#get-help) if you need assistance recompiling.

 ## Researchers with Purchased Storage on Loomis

-If you have purchased space on /gpfs/loomis that is still active (not expired), we will create a new area of the same size for you on Gibbs and will coordinate the transfer of the data with your group.
+If you have purchased space on `/gpfs/loomis` that is still active (not expired), we will create a new area of the same size for you on Gibbs and will coordinate the transfer of the data with your group.

-If you have purchased storage on /gpfs/loomis that has expired or will be expiring in 2022, you will have received a separate communication from us with information on purchasing replacement storage on Gibbs.
+If you have purchased storage on `/gpfs/loomis` that has expired or will be expiring in 2022, you will have received a separate communication from us with information on purchasing replacement storage on Gibbs.